igoroctaviano/jsunpers/es6/bundle.md

 ## But what? why?

-This is a very simple [Recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) with a [Ternary Operator](https://developer.mozilla.org/pt-PT/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) being used to compare if the parameter is greater than 1, causing the function to return the string value "o" plus a call to the same function passing the same parameter minus 1, but if its not greater than 1, it will just return a simple string "h".
+This is a very simple [Recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) with a [Ternary Operator](https://developer.mozilla.org/pt-PT/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) being used to compare if the parameter is greater than *1*, causing the function to return the string value *"o"* plus a call to the same function passing the same parameter minus 1, but if its not greater than *1*, it will just return a simple string *"h"*.

-Following the execution of this code we can see that the *console.log* statement receives a function call as a parameter (that its going to return some value to be printed), so this function *func3* is called with the value *4* as parameter.
-It will reach the ternary operator with some condition that is *param > 1* and it would be true since (*4* > *1*).
-The value "o" will be returned from this function with a call to the same function (Recursion!) but passing the value (*param-1*) that its *3*. **When we use recursion, each return will be pushed into the memory stack until we reach some stopping condition (in our case its when param is less than 1, returning just a simple string value, and when we reach this point, all the returns will be popped from the memory stack and reduced to one value.**.
-Continuing the execution: the condition again, now with our new param value (*3 > 1*), it will return the string value "o" plus the function call with a new parameter *(3-1)*.
-Again, the condition! (*2 > 1*), and it will result in another return with "o" plus function call with new parameter *(2-1)*.
-Finally we reach our last condition (1 > 1), and this will be false, causing the return to be the string "h" without another function call, and thats our stopping condition! **As you remember, all those string returns will be popped from the memory stack and reduced into one value that is "oooh"**.
+Following the execution of this code we can see that the *console.log* statement receives a function call as a parameter (its going to return some value to be printed), so this function *func3* is called with the value *4* as parameter.
+It will reach the ternary operator with a condition that is *param > 1* and, it would be true since *4 > 1*.
+The value *"o"* will be returned from this function with a call to the same function (recursion) but passing the value *param - 1* that would be *3*. **When we use recursion, each return will be pushed into the memory stack until we reach some stopping condition (in our case its when param is less than *1*, returning just a simple string value, and when we reach this point, all the returns will be popped from the memory stack and reduced to one value.**.
+Continuing the execution: the condition again, now with our new param value *3 > 1*, it will return the string value *"o"* plus the function call with a new parameter *3 - 1*.
+Again, the condition! *2 > 1* and, this time it will result in another return with *"o"* plus the function call with the new parameter *2 - 1*.
+Finally we reach our last condition *1 > 1* round and, this will be false of course, causing the return to be the string *"h"* without another function call and, thats our stopping condition. **As you remember, all those string returns will be popped from the memory stack and reduced (aggrouped, summed) into one value that is "oooh"**.

-And why the *ReferenceError*?
-As we can see, the function *funcN* wasnt declared, this function was created as value of the variable *func3*.
-In JavaScript, if you give a name to this function (function as a value), you can call it INSIDE, JUST INSIDE the function (as recursion).
+And why the *ReferenceError*? the function *funcN* was not declared, this function was created as a value of the variable *func3*.
+In JavaScript, if you give a name to this function (in the case of a function as a value), you can call it INSIDE, JUST INSIDE the function (recursion).
 It is not visible outside the function.
-It's like "letrec" in Lisp.
+Its like "letrec" in Lisp.
 Cool isnt it?

 <sub>This last part of the explanation was tooked form [StackOverflow](http://stackoverflow.com/questions/3883780/javascript-recursive-anonymous-function).</sub>